-I have tackled this route on three occasions.
-In April 2006, heading east from M'semrir riding by myself on a BMW R1200GS with luggage, it took about 3 hours.
+I have tackled this route on six times in total.
+The first was in April 2006, heading east from M'semrir riding by myself on a BMW R1200GS with luggage, and it took about 3 hours.

 In October 2008 I headed west from Tamtattouchte on an unladen BMW F650GS twin with four other riders.
 The piste was horribly chewed up and completely cut in two places, thus the traverse took nearly 14 hours, the last 6 hours by moonlight!